huynhnhathao/job_recommender/README.md

 #### But what's latent semantic analysis?

-Latent semantic analysis is just a fancy name of **Term Frequency — Inverse Document Frequency(TF-IDF)** combine with singular value decomposition.
+Latent semantic analysis is just a fancy name of **Term Frequency — Inverse Document Frequency(TF-IDF)** combine with **singular value decomposition**.
 Intuitively, it represents our documents by vectors so that we can use Cosine similarity or K-nearest neighbors to compare documents and decide if they are similar enough to be considered similar!

 ### Four main ideas